Vladimir Pozner (writer): Postwar return to France

 Leaving for France at the liberation in 1945 his book was released in French and English was immediately acclaimed by Dashiell Hammett, Erskine Caldwell, and Heinrich Mann.
 From his home in Paris, he began work on Les Gens du Pays, an adaptation of his novel with Marc Allégret.
 He would not renounce his communist affiliations without receiving an explanation, nor did he return in bad grace.
 Installed in the family apartment 52 Rue Mazarine, 6th Arrondissement, where he lived, until deciding to travel around the world.
 He made several trips to the United States.

-On one occasion at least, with Ida, he welcomed his friends who were victims of McCarthyism: Joseph Losey, John Berry, Michael Wilson, he bent his mind to an energetic defense in the press of the Hollywood Ten and denounced the industry which was cowering in front of anti-Communists and put so many talented American screenwriters on the blacklist.
+On one occasion, with Ida, he welcomed his friends who were affected by McCarthyism, including Joseph Losey, John Berry, and Michael Wilson.
+He defended the Hollywood Ten in the press and criticized the film industry for blacklisting American screenwriters in response to anti-Communists.

 He began a long collaboration with Brecht, Eisler, Ivens, Lillian Hellman, and Claude Roy.
 He submitted the screenplay for Le Point du jour to Louis Daquin in 1949.
 After several years in Hollywood, Pozner wanted to see filming done on location: and he went down into the northern coal mines.
 Cited as witness for the prosecution in the trial of Kravchenko, he excelled himself as a translator of French and Russian.
 He travelled a lot during this period, making films in Italy, Germany and Austria in 1950 alone.
 On his return he published Qui a tue H O Burrell?, a satire upon Pozner's own experiences of the Cold War, and the glacial foreign relations of the United States.
 Reunited with old friend Roger Vailland, they took the short stories of Guy de Maupassant.
 Several films followed to critical acclaim under studio supervision.
 From 1955 he worked for Brecht on Herr Puntila and His Servant Matti, directed by Alberto Cavalcanti.